 The Colorado Bhangra Team is Colorado’s official state and only competitive team, consisting of collegiate chapters from CU Boulder and CU Colorado Springs.
 Bhangra is a folk dance that originated in Punjab, India.
 Traditionally, men wear turbans and women wear churi daar or salwaar kaameej.
 Colorado Bhangra has performed at the U.S. Capitol and for His Holiness Dalai Lama Fellows.
 They taught at the Global Changemakers Summit in Switzerland.
 They hope to spread the joy that is Bhangra through entertainment you won’t forget!

 What does it mean to be an Indigenous person in the 21st century?
-Our understandings of Native American culture are skewed by Western mythology – art can help cross the bridge from fantasy to reality.
+Our understandings of Native American culture are skewed by Western mythology – art can help cross the bridge from perception to reality.

 Gregg Deal is a provocative contemporary artist whose multimedia work challenges Western perceptions of Indigenous people.
 Through painting, graphic design, murals, performance art, filmmaking, and spoken word, Deal examines issues of decolonization and appropriation and their impacts within Indian Country.
 Through various social justice movements (#changethename, #MMIR), he challenges the silencing and erasure of Indigenous people, and instead works to elevate Native personhood and educate non-Native peoples living on Indigenous homelands.
 Gregg is a citizen of the Pyramid Lake Paiute Tribe.